ajs/perl6-Math-Sequences/README.md

 * `ℕ` - `Naturals.new.from(1)`
 * `ℝ` - `Reals.new`

+The following are 'ASCII equivalent' constants:

+* 'ZZ'
+* 'II'
+* 'NN'
+* 'RR'

 ### Entering symbols

 To enter each of these symbols, however, here are common shortcuts in vim and emacs: